Otto-AA/dashy-todo/README.md

 ![Screenshot](example.svg)

+## Limitations

+Currently, there is no prevention of TODOs being rendered on top of each other.
+See [here](https://github.com/Otto-AA/dashy-todo/issues/1) for more information.

 ## Usage

 The package provides a `todo(message, position: auto | left | right)` method.
 Call it anywhere you need a todo message.